ktaliaferro/gps-viewer/README.md

 # GPS Viewer

-GPS Viewer is an EdgeTX app for the Radiomaster TX16S transmitter that lets users plot logged flight telemetry data with respect to location on a map.
+GPS Viewer is an app for [color screen RC transmitters](https://manual.edgetx.org/color-radios) running EdgeTX that lets users plot logged flight telemetry data with respect to location on a map.
 This is especially useful for identifying areas with poor radio transmission signal quality.

 ![screenshot](images/screenshot_points.png)